Bsaubolle/radical-rogerian/src/site/notes/Posts/Perspective on Counseling and Contemplation.md

 This is the lifeblood of the connection between counseling and contemplation that animates this blog.
 ### The contemplative counselor
 My ongoing project is to sketch a [[Pages/Roadmap\|roadmap for contemplation in counseling]].
+This is inspired by the interdisciplinary work being undertaken in the nascent field of [Contemplative Studies, ](https://archive.ph/IH0hy)which encompasses both the [Contemplative Sciences](https://centerforcontemplativeresearch.org/contemplative-science/what-is-contemplative-science/) (including the approach in *The Embodied Mind,* which features Buddhist contemplative practices as methods for cognitive scientists) and also [Contemplative Pedagogy](https://archive.ph/nnNIB).

-I believe contemplative practices are useful because they:
+For counselors,[^6] I believe contemplative practices are useful because they:
 - are a vital source of relief amidst the sometimes immense and inescapable suffering that our clients experience;
 - transfer to concrete, transtheoretical counseling skills (such as empathy, presence, etc.);
 - provide clinicians with potential contemplative, spiritual interventions for their clients, and;